adriantich/DnoisE/README.md

 __*INPUT FILES (--csv_input|--fasta_input|--fastq_input|-n|-q|-p)*__

 Input files can be in either .csv, .fas and .fastq format.
-This can be specified using *-f* parameter set as T as default meaning that input file is in fasta format. **All sequences are supposed to be aligned, especially when applying entropy correction.**
+This can be specified using *--csv_input|--fasta_input|--fastq_input* parameters. **All sequences are supposed to be aligned, especially when applying entropy correction.**

 Different pipelines use different names for the number of reads (size/count/reads...).
 This can be specified using parameter *-n* followed by a string with the name (for instance: -n size, default).
 Sequence name can also be